FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 The Stage 3 trap

-2. Pricing that attracts high-maintenance customers
+2. Low prices attract high-maintenance customers

-4. Identity fusion with the product
+4. Your identity gets fused with the product

-5. No external forcing function to stop
+5. No one is going to make you stop

-The 7-Question Burnout Self-Assessment
+A 7-Question Burnout Self-Check

 MONTHLY SELF-CHECK